NCarter3/project-notebook/December 7.md

 ## Description

-**TODO:** Fill in this part with information about your work this week: important design decisions, changes to previous decisions, open questions, exciting milestones, preliminary results, etc. Feel free to include images (e.g., a sketch of the design or a screenshot of a running program), links to code, and any other resources that you think will help clearly convey your design process.
+This week I worked on getting human readable dates to work as inputs.
+I used a python package to convert the dates.
+Currently, the program reformats the dates to be absolute and unambiguous when the user saves the file.
+This is not necessarily ideal, but it seems like a good first pass.
+If you have better ideas, let me know!

+I also added a snippet syntax for entering new tasks.
+The system now supports typing `alt+a` to add a task.
+The task is added in the form of a snippet with a hashtag already generated and the ability to tab through feilds.

+I though about how I am going to add done support too.
+I did some experimentation about how to implement it but didn't get very far yet.

 ## Questions

 **What is the most pressing issue for your project?
-What design decision do you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

-**What questions do you have for your critique partners?
+What design decision do you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?
+What questions do you have for your critique partners?
 How can they best help you?**

+We need to think about how to surface error, when, where, and how aggressivly.
+Obviously, this type of tool needs to be trusted.
+So, we need to make sure that when an error happens that it is recognized.
+However, as we are working with human inputs, there may be times that things do get misinterpreted or fail.
+Where and how should this information be surfaced?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

-11:30 - 1:30 and 2:30 - 6:30 12/6
+6 hours, 11:30 - 1:30 and 2:30 - 6:30 12/6, adding features
+2 hours, 12/7, thinking about how to add done support, notebook, team interfacing

 ## Post-critique summary and reflection